 Well, shucks.
 After some negotiation, I came away with a win.
 I postponed the medication until after vacation and took it easy with the booze.
 But the day after I returned home, I began an intense antibiotic regimen to rid myself of an infection that has the potential to cause ulcers and gastric cancer.
 It’s not a regimen you want to be half-assing.

 Not goodbye, but see you soon

 Thus began two weeks of forced restriction.
-What happens when you’re used to giving yourself permission to eat and drink whatever you want, with attunement, and now you can’t?
+What happens when you’re used to giving yourself permission to eat and drink whatever you want, with attunement (most of the time), and now you can’t?
 It’s challenging and upsetting on multiple levels.

 As an anti-diet dietitian, I react negatively to restriction in general.
 Barring a medical issue, it’s not necessary to restrict your eating and drinking to be healthy.
 In fact, restrictive behaviors can have a harmful effect on physical and mental health.
 Research backs this, as does my clinical experience.